 Where an arthropod is infected with an agent, the containment level required is automatically increased to at least that required for the agent, regardless of factors such as the competence of that arthropod for the particular pathogen.
 An example is the use of male mosquitoes to propagate dengue viruses.
 Although they cannot transmit by bite, the presence of the agent requires that they be held at BSL-2 level.
+Injection of male mosquitoes with dengue virus or homogenizing them afterward to assay for viral replication might expose personnel to infection.
+Even if the actual infection status of each individual male mosquito inoculated with dengue virus is not known, the standard of practice with diagnostic materials that may contain an infectious agent is to manipulate them at BSL-2.
 Furthermore, in recognition of the fact that escape of uninfected exotic arthropods is to be prevented by all reasonable means, unless unusual measures are taken to reduce risks, these are also handled at the ACL-2 level or higher.